alichtman/deadbolt/README.md

   <br />
 </h1>

-This script also installs the `Encrypt Decrypt.app`.
+This script also installs the `Quick Lock.app`.
 You can set this app as the default app for `.encrypted` files, which means you'll be able to double-click on files with that extension and be prompted for a decryption password.
 You can set this up the first time you double-click on a `.encrypted` file, or by right-clicking on a `.encrypted` file, selecting `Get Info` and changing the default app in the `Open With:` section.

 ## Usage Notes